 You have no idea what they’re talking about—of course they still have the apartment, they signed a lease after all.
 Then your tenant sends you a link to the listing, and you notice it’s the same place and same pictures but it’s not you who is posted it.
 What’s going on here?

 Unfortunately, that usually means someone has probably stolen your listing.
 According to a national survey, 43.1% of renters “report encountering a listing they suspected was fraudulent” (source).
 This means that an astonishing number of prospective tenants will encounter property listing scams.
 Property listing scams typically try to scheme money from tenants; rental scams try to steal money from landlords.
 However, as it is your listing being stolen, it’s important that you remain actively aware and guarded against property listing scams.

 Be aware of what property listing scams look like

 Usually, these scammers try to get people to pay a deposit before seeing the rental or out in front of the unit.
-According to Zillow, here are a few red flags of property listing scams on Zillow:
+Here are a few red flags of property listing scams:

 - Requests to wire funds

 - Requests for personal or financial information

 - Individuals claiming an affiliation with listing site